 The Trustees of the California State University are authorized by the Education Code to establish student disciplinary procedures.
-The president of California State University, Fullerton has designated the associate dean of students, judicial affairs, as the university's coordinator of university student discipline.
-The coordinator is responsible for administering the student discipline system and implementing the following procedures as mandated in Executive Order No. 628, Student Disciplinary Procedures for The California State University (Student Hand-book) and CSUF President's Directive Number Nine: Regarding the Use of Attorneys in Student Disciplinary
+The president of California State University, Fullerton has designated the associate dean of students, judicial affairs, as the university's student conduct administrator.
+The administrator is responsible for administering the student discipline system and implementing the following procedures as mandated in Executive Order No. 970 Student Conduct Procedure (Student Handbook) and CSUF President's Directive Number Nine: Regarding the Use of Attorneys in Student Disciplinary Proceedings.

-Inappropriate conduct by students or by applicants for admission is subject to discipline as provided in Sections 41301 through 41304 of Title 5, California Code of Regulations.
-These sections are as follows:
+Unacceptable student behavior by students or by applicants for admission is subject to discipline as provided in Section 41301 of Title 5, California Code of Regulations.